Thermalization of dilute impurities in one dimensional spin chains: Appendix B: Birkhoff construction of the LIOM

 In this appendix we lay out the recursive (Birkhoff) construction of the LIOM formed out of deformations of the impurity spin.
-Consider the Hamiltonian

-where $V$ should be considered to be large and $\epsilon$ small.
+We consider the Hamiltonian~\eqref{eq:H_bi}, where $V$ is large and $\epsilon$ is small.
 Our goal is to construct a conserved charge in the leading order in $\epsilon$ but in all orders in $1/V$.
-Any conserved charge should satisfy $[Q,H]=0$.
+Any conserved charge should satisfy $[Q,H_{\rm bi}]=0$.
 Consider some iterative scheme where one has an estimate $Q_n$ of the conserved charge in the $n$-th iteration with $Q_0=S^z_0$.
 This charge won't exactly be conserved, let's say there is some residual operator

 Now we can ask whether there is an operator, which we could add to $Q_n$ such that it would cancel the residual $T_n$ when commuted with $VS^z_0$, i.e.